andydlindsay/lectures/w05d02/README.md

 - The usual data type is auto-incrementing integer (`INTEGER` or `BIGINT`)
 - A Primary Key stored in another table is known as a `Foreign Key`
 - The Primary Key and Foreign Key **MUST** be the same data type

+### Naming Conventions

+- Table and field names are written in `snake_case`
+- Table names are always pluralized
+- The primary key for each table will simply be called `id`
+- A foreign key is made up of the singular of the primary keys table and the suffix `_id` (eg. `user_id` is the foreign key for the `id` field in the `users` table)

 ### Data Types